mahnoor-fatima-saad/M-CAPA/README.md

 ## Code
 Batch scripts for training and testing are available in the */code/batch_scripts/* folder

-Model checkpoints can be made available upon request (will be coming soon!)
+Model checkpoints can be downloaded from [this link.](https://tinyurl.com/mw7cdu5h).

 ###### Training
 1. Please set all relevant information, paths and variables in the /code/config_training